Breakfast in the Ruins: Plot summary

 The novel's first chapter begins in London, with Karl Glogauer travelling through Kensington on his way to the Derry and Tom's Roof Gardens.
 There, on a bench in the Spanish Gardens, he fantasises about the past, trying to put "his mother, his childhood as it actually was, [and] the failure of his ambitions" out of his head with an imagined life in Regency-era London, filled with politics, gambling, women and duelling.

-His imaginations are interrupted by a "deep, slightly hesitant, husky" voice, a greeting of "Good afternoon", a dark-skinned man who spends the entirety of the novel unnamed.
+His imaginations are interrupted by a "deep, slightly hesitant, husky" voice and a greeting of "Good afternoon" from a dark-skinned man who spends the entirety of the novel unnamed.
 He first asks if he may join Glogauer on the bench, and then goes on to explain that he's merely visiting London, and that he hadn't expected to find such a place in the middle of the city.
 Glogauer wrongly assumes him to be a rich American tourist, annoyed to have been disturbed from his reverie.

 The man then asks Glogauer if he may photograph him; Glogauer, now flattered, assents.
 While he's being photographed, the man explains that he's from Nigeria, attempting to convince the government of England to buy copper at a higher price.
 Glogauer says that he's an illustrator.
 The man then invites Glogauer to have tea with him, and Glogauer, feeling guilty, and, despite recalling his mother's words to not have anything to do with people who make you feel guilty, agrees.

 After journeying through the Tudor and Woodland gardens, they dine at the restaurant.
 During the meal, Glogauer attempts to introduce himself.
 The man, however, does not respond, merely offering Glogauer the sugar bowl.
-Glogauer realized that the man is using on him some of the same seduction techniques which Glogauer himself used when seducing girls in the past.
+Glogauer realizes that the man is using on him some of the same seduction techniques which Glogauer himself used when seducing girls in the past.
 When the Nigerian asks Glogauer to "come back with me", Glogauer says "Yes".

 The second chapter, introducing a format that is followed by most subsequent chapters, excluding the last, begins, in italics, with a short scene in the man's hotel suite.
 Glogauer has taken his clothes off, and lies naked on the bed.
 The man touches first his head, and then his shoulders.
 Glogauer closes his eyes, blocking reality out, and begins a fantasy, similar to that which was interrupted by the man in the first chapter.
 The ending of the chapter is also another scene, in italics, that is set in the present.